 Review Process: There are two grant cycles each year (deadlines March 15 and October 15).
 Funding decisions are based on scientific merit assessed by peer review, relevance of the question to the field, innovation, and potential for new insights into the problems of substance abuse.
 Anonymous comments from the reviewers are returned to the investigators to provide constructive feedback, which is often used to improve a non-funded grant for future re-submission.

-For more information about the submission and review process, see Guidelines for Proposals.
+For more information about submission and review process and criteria, Guidelines for Proposals.

 Benefits to the University: The ADAI Small Grants Program has made a significant impact on the University and the field of alcohol and drug research and study overall: many millions of dollars in funding from NIH and other sponsors have been awarded to UW researchers who conducted pilot work using ADAI funds.
 Published articles, presentations, and support for graduate student research are additional outcomes of this funding.
 These results are noted in the descriptions of Previously Funded Small Grants (sidebar to the right).

 For more information, email ADAI (email@example.com) or John F. Neumaier, M.D., Ph.D., Professor, Psychiatry & Behavioral Sciences, and Director of the ADAI Small Grants Program, firstname.lastname@example.org.

 Previously Funded Awards